ProgramerMetalhead/ProgramerMetalHead/README.md

 ## Programer MetalHead

-👋 I'm information tecnology engineering student and passionate developer focused building hardy solutions for any problems 🧠 I'm beniger web developer interesting for backend development and a littel bit of frontend develompment 🚀 I'm current learing tecnologys and techniques for make me better developer
+👋 I'm information tecnology engineering student and passionate developer focused building hardy solutions for any problems.
+🧠 I'm beniger web developer interesting for backend development and a littel bit of frontend develompment.
+🚀 I'm current learing tecnologys and techniques for make me better developer.

 <!--
 **ProgramerMetalhead/ProgramerMetalHead** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.